peterleiva/webpack-config-organizer/README.md

 ## Examples

-Suppose you have the following configs
+Suppose you have the following configurations:

 ```bash
 $ cd project-folder